 What Happens During an Audit?

-It is important that you maintain records for at least six years (72 months) as you will be asked to produce records for the audit, such as:
+It is important that you keep records for at least seven years (84 months).
+You will be asked to produce records for the audit, such as:

 - accounting records

 You may want to prepare and retrieve records ahead of time so that the audit can be completed as quickly as possible.
 In the case of records stored off-site, it’s a good idea to ask the auditor which records are needed to avoid wasting time and money.